HugoNip/ObjLoader1.0v/README.md

 v 0.999999 1.000000 1.000001
 v -1.000000 1.000000 1.000000
 v -1.000000 1.000000 -1.000000
-# List of texture coordinates, in (u, [,v ,w]) coordinates, these will vary between 0 and 1. v, w are optional and default to 0.
-# Example: vt 0.500 1 [0]
 vt 0.748573 0.750412
 vt 0.749279 0.501284
 vt 0.999110 0.501077